Nian0bussou/Euishi/README.md

 can be run using `cargo run`

-binary file can be found at `./target/debug/rustmove` after compiling with cargo, the file itself has no dependency, so it can be moved wherever you like.
+binary file can be found at `./target/debug/rustmove` after compiling with cargo, the file itself has no dependency, so it can be moved wherever you like or symlink'd.

 # Usage
 `rustmove <choice1> <choice2> <path>`